 There is no direct correlation between blood pressure and heart rate (or pulse rate).
 High pulse rate does not mean to indicate hypertension.
 For people with hypertension, heart rate will not be a substitute for measuring blood pressure.

 Elevation in heart rate does not cause your blood pressure to elevate at the same proportion, why.
 It is because even though your heartbeat raises; healthy blood vessels dilate (expands) to permit more blood to flow smoothly.
 Your heart rate can double with only a modest rise in blood pressure.

 In a large study in China, those who had a high-normal resting heart rate of 80 bpm to 90 bpm had a 40 percent shorter lifespan than those with a desirable heart rate of 60 bpm to 69 bpm.

 Exercise, Emotion, Heart rate and Blood pressure

-State of minds such as anxiety, frustration, anger, fear, anticipation of pain and negative emotional states can bring about elevations in heart rate.
+State of minds such as anxiety, frustration, anger, fear, the anticipation of pain, and negative emotional states can bring about elevations in heart rate.
 Positive psychological states such as excitement, joy, and interest can also bring elevations in heart rate.

 During exercise, it is even possible to double your heart beat rate.

-When exercising, heart’s contraction increases along with heart rate that is more blood pumped per beat this increases blood pressure.
-Blood vessels dilate during exercise to enable increased blood flow to the muscles and this help normalize blood pressure.
+When exercising, heart’s contraction increases along with heart rate that is more blood pumped per beat, this increases blood pressure.
+Blood vessels dilate during exercise to enable increased blood flow to the muscles, and this help normalizes blood pressure.

-Exercise strengthen your muscles, heart, and improves the health of the blood vessels.
+Exercise strengthens your muscles, heart, and improves the health of the blood vessels.
 After regular exercising for months, your resting heart rate will drop because your heart becomes stronger and thus pumps efficiently.
-Additionally, exercise has blood pressure lowering effect in either with or without hypertension.
+Additionally, exercise has a blood pressure-lowering effect in either with or without hypertension.